 Having a healthy metabolism is very important.
 It affects everything from the health of our organs to our ability to lose weight or gain weight.
 Luckily, quail eggs increase metabolism and improve hormonal and enzymatic function due to their B-family vitamins.
 Quail eggs truly help our bodies and organs function properly!

 We all know how important it is to get rid of all the toxins we accumulate.
-After all, keeping our bodies clean is one of the first steps towards good health.
+After all, keeping our bodies clean is one of the first steps toward good health.

 Fortunately, quail eggs, like regular chicken eggs can really help!
 The nutrients and minerals found in quail eggs help the body get rid of harmful toxins such as mercury and other heavy metals.
 They also help to prevent and rid the body of bladder and kidney stones that can build up over time.